Ondřej Sehnal

-Ondřej Sehnal (born 10 October 1997) is a Czech professional basketball player for Löwen Braunschweig of the Basketball Bundesliga.
+Ondřej Sehnal (born 10 October 1997) is a Czech professional basketball player for ERA Nymburk of the National Basketball League.

 Professional career

 Sehnal played for USK Praha of the Czech National Basketball League from 2014 to 2021.

-On August 9, 2021, he has signed with Löwen Braunschweig of the Basketball Bundesliga.
+On 9 August 2021, he has signed with Löwen Braunschweig of the Basketball Bundesliga.

 National team

 Sehnal has been a member of the Czech national basketball team.

-At a EuroBasket 2022 qualification game against Denmark, Sehnal scored 10 points while his coach Ronen Ginzburg assigned Sehnal with special defense assignments against the opponent's top players.
+In a EuroBasket 2022 qualification match against Denmark, Sehnal scored 10 points while his coach Ronen Ginzburg assigned Sehnal with special defense assignments against the opponent's top players.

 Personal life

 Sehnal states that he grew up admiring Miloš Teodosić.